 Talking about earning money opens you up to discuss the why beyond your income and what you like and dislike.
 It also allows you to dive into possible opportunities for improvement, raises, job changes, or side hustles.
-This can bring out a shared side hustle or passion project for you to enjoy together.
+This can bring out a shared side hustle or passion project to enjoy together.

 7 – Discuss Debt